WillTUW/RestaurantDB/README.md

 # Restaurant-DB
 Restaurant Database created for CSS 475.
-Aims to reduce the amount of time people spend to pick restaurants and is akin to Yelp in terms of determing what restaurants to select.
+Aims to reduce the amount of time people spend to pick restaurants and is a pseudo-Yelp in terms of determing what restaurants to select, without the geopgrahical location measures.

-Created by Team Foogle.
+Created by *Team Foogle*.
 Documentation is provided in a separate folder.

 ## Features
 * Users may rate, comment, and review restaurants at their own jurisdiction through the provided interface.